A dormant, overmassive black hole in the early Universe: Methods

 In order to quantify the selection bias affecting the identification of AGN with broad emission lines, we run the fitting procedure described in \ref{sub:spec_fit} on simulated broad \Has profiles.
-These profiles were simulated by using the error extension of the prism data for JADES GN 1146115 to simulate Gaussian noise and adding Gaussian line profiles along with a power-law continuum on top of it.
+These profiles were simulated by using the error extension of the prism data for GN-1001830 to simulate Gaussian noise and adding Gaussian line profiles along with a power-law continuum on top of it.
 The FWHM and luminosity for the narrow \Has component were uniformly sampled from $\rm FWHM \in [200, 600]$~km~s$^{-1}$ and $\log{\left(L/{\rm erg\ s^{-1}}\right)} \in [42, 43]$ ranges respectively.
 Redshifts of the simulated sources were uniformly drawn from between 6 and 7.
 Continuum normalization was set to be 100 times smaller than the \Has narrow peak height and slopes were sampled from a uniform distribution ($-1 < \alpha < 1$).
-The model grid for the broad component of \Has was computed by varying $\log{\left(L/{\rm erg\ s^{-1}}\right)}$ between 41.75 and 43 in steps of 0.25 and the FWHM between 1000 and 10000~km~s$^{-1}$ in steps of 1000~km~s$^{-1}$.
-In the lowest two FWHM bins we performed the simulation assuming the grating spectrum R1000 error extension to assuage the effects of prism's lower resolution.
-This yielded a 6x9 grid, each point of which contained 100 spectra simulated according to the above recipe.
+The model grid for the broad component of \Has was computed by varying $\log{\lambda_{\rm Edd}}$ between -3.0 and 0.5 in steps of 0.25 and the $\log{M_{\rm BH}/M_{\odot}}$ between 5.5 and 9 in steps of 0.25.
+For bins with $\log{M_{\rm BH}/M_{\odot}} < 7$ we performed the simulation assuming the grating spectrum R1000 error extension to assuage the effects of prism's lower resolution. \autoref{eq:virial_mass} and scaling relations from \citesup{SternLbol} were used to convert Eddington ratio and BH mass values to the luminosity and width of the simulated broad component.
+This yielded a 15x15 grid, each point of which contained 100 spectra simulated according to the above recipe.